volkanagun/ILPEngine/docs/Query Optimization.md

 val optimizedExperimental = plan.optimizeExperimental(hypothesis)
 ```

-Query optimization is done through Plan class.
-It uses Statistics placed in the database for search the number of distinct elements for a variable.
-For simplicity the number of distinct elements is retrieved from pairwise counts for each predicate.
-Since a pair of variables can occur in two predicates, either the minimum or the maximum pairwise ratio is selected as an heuristic.
-Here an example code from the Plan class is given below.
+Query optimization is performed by the **Plan** class.
+It uses statistics stored in the database to estimate the number of distinct elements for each variable.

+For simplicity, the number of distinct elements is retrieved from pairwise counts for each predicate.
+Since a pair of variables can occur in two predicates, either the minimum or maximum pairwise ratio is selected as a heuristic.

+An example code snippet from the **Plan** class is provided below.

 ```scala
 def optimizeAverage(attributes: Array[Variable], body: Array[Predicate], tables: Array[Statistics]): Array[(Variable, Double)] = {